pramodk/spack-configs/README.md

           OMPI_MCA_BTL_OPENIB_WARN_DEFAULT_GID_PREFIX: '0'
 ```

-The configuration file is similar to tcl modules except `core_compilers`.
-The generated module hierarchy always contains the three layers `Core` / `Compiler` / `MPI` but can be further extended to any other virtual dependency present in Spack.
+The configuration file is similar to tcl modules except:

-Here we take gcc v4.4 as core compiler which has built clang and gcc 4.9.4.
+* `core_compilers`: the generated module hierarchy always contains the three layers `Core` / `Compiler` / `MPI` and here we using gcc v4.4 as core compiler which has built clang and gcc 4.9.4
+*  suffixes : we have now removed openmpi suffix because MPI is part of Lmod hierarchy (and hence modules name will be distinguised by hierarchy itself)

 Make sure to activate support for LMod using following lines in `.bashrc` or `.bash_profile`: